LiviaPimentel/ImgReconPjts/README.md

 # ImgReconPjts
-Projects related to image recognition using YOLO and Haar Cascades.
+Projects related to image recognition using Machine Learning and Computer Vision.